 By Lisa Zengarini and Mario Galgano

 The 2023 Synod on synodality is a “turning point” in the life of the Church.
-This is according to a Venezuelan member of the Theological Preparatory Commission of the Synod in an interview with Vatican Radio.
+This is the views expressed by a Venezuelan member of the Theological Preparatory Commission of the Synod in an interview with Vatican Radio.
 According to theologian Rafael Luciani, the Synodal Process which was officially launched by Pope Francis on October 10, is “the most important event” since Vatican Council II.

 Luciani is a theological expert at CELAM (Latin American Bishop's Council) and a member of the Theological Team of CLAR (Latin American Confederation of women and men religious).
-He has been appointed as one of the 41 members of the three preparatory Commissions established by the Synod, which include a Theological Commission, a Methodological Commission, and an Advisory Committee.
+He has been appointed as one of the 41 members of the four preparatory Commissions established by the Synod, which include the Theological, Methodological, Spirituality and Communications commissions.

 Speaking to Vatican Radio's Mario Galgano, he talked about his idea of synodality and of the crucial novelties of this Synod, as well as of the important contributions of Latin American ecclesiology.